gatesphere/pila/README.md

 pila will work with numbers (integers and floating point, autoconverted on the fly), character strings (surrounded with `"` characters), and boolean values (`true` and `false`).

+pila is also smart when it comes to types: `+` and `*` change their behavior when appropriate to work on numbers and strings!

 **Builtins**
 TBD.